amaldu/AntiSpam-NLP-Pipeline/README.md

 ## Methods Used

 ### [EDA](https://github.com/AMaldu/spam_detector/blob/main/notebooks/preprocessing.ipynb)
-1. Viz of basic information about the dataset.
+1. Analysis of basic information about the dataset.
 2. Change data types for more memory efficiency and data integrity.
 3. Removal of duplicates.
 4. Basic viz of features.